 Did you know you can make a simple sauce in the skillet?
 Honest, this is easy stuff!
 Just follow these easy steps…

-Let’s pretend for a moment, you’ve just sautéed some chicken and veggies.
+Let’s pretend for a moment, that you’ve just sautéed some chicken and veggies.
 The chicken is nicely cooked as are your veggies.
-Pull the chicken and veggies from the pan and place on a warm plate and keep warm (I turn my oven on to the lowest temp and then put a very loose foil tent “hat” on top of what I just sautéed.
+Pull the chicken and veggies from the pan and place them on a warm plate and keep warm (I turn my oven on to the lowest temp and then put a very loose foil tent “hat” on top of what I just sautéed.
 I don’t tuck the sides of the foil in; just let it rest on top to preserve the heat.
 If you tuck it all in, it will steam and lose its sautéed appeal).

-On the bottom of your pan, you’re going to see all kinds of browned up stuff from the chicken and veggies or what I refer to quite often as “browned goodie bobs”.
+On the bottom of your pan, you’re going to see all kinds of browned-up stuff from the chicken and veggies or what I refer to quite often as “browned goodie bobs”.
 This is concentrated flavor that will make for an exquisite sauce.

 To make sauce, you will need liquid.
 I like to add chicken broth (adds more flavor and body than just plain water).
 I also might add a little wine, depending on what I’ve just cooked.
 The deal is you’re going to use the liquid to pull the stuff up off the bottom and incorporate into the liquid using your trusty wire whisk.

 Anyway, you’re going to crank the heat up somewhat (not too high or the liquid will all evaporate too fast) and whisk the bottom of the pan like your life depended on it.
 Your liquid will start to turn a little brown (from incorporating the goodie bobs) and next thing you know, you’ll have something that starts to look like a sauce emerging.
 Now we’re cooking!
 Isn’t this the coolest??
 When I made my first sauce like this, I felt like I could do anything in the kitchen.
 It’s really that empowering, really!